alllee/AzureAIMystery/customvision/README.md

 2. Wait for training to complete (it might take ten minutes or so), and then review the Precision, Recall, and mAP performance metrics - these measure the prediction accuracy of the classification model.
 Take note of the performance per tag – which weapon has the highest precision?

-3. At the top right of the page, click Quick Test, and then upload an image from [here](https://github.com/alllee/cluedo/blob/main/customvision/OneDrive_2021-04-07.zip) and view the prediction that is generated.
+3. At the top right of the page, click Quick Test, and then upload an image from [test images](https://github.com/alllee/cluedo/blob/main/customvision/test%20images.zip) and view the prediction that is generated.
 Increase the threshold to 90%  and observe the results.
 What weapons have been identified in which rooms?